snickell/mapbox-gl-js-untainted/README.md

 To contribute in the early stages, [chat on gitter](https://gitter.im/maps-gl/maps-gl) or email hackerswelcome@mapsgl.org

 In the short term, we'll be very open in granting project leadership/commit privileges.
-When in doubt, we favour including everyone affected by the license change, with the goal of minimizing fragmentation.
+When in doubt, we favour including everyone (with some github history!) affected by the license change, with the goal of minimizing fragmentation.

 ## License